christwinn/woocommerce-api-client-java/README.md

 Ref: Not documented on the REST API

 <details>
-    <summary>Example code for Product Brands using the WooCommerce API</summary>
+    <summary>Expand for example code for Product Brands using the WooCommerce API</summary>

 ```java
 private void productBrands(){